 1.2.
 Accommodation provider: the party who actually provides the booked accommodation and further arranges services locally, such as key-holding, cleaning, maintenance, etc., and receives payments payable locally by the renter under the agreed booking.

+1.3.
 Booking agent: the letter himself, any intermediary or other independent organisation that handles the paperwork involved in the booking for the letter and takes payment.

 1.4.
 Renter: the person named on the booking form who makes the booking.

 1.5.
 Rent: The total rent as mentioned in the contract.